Branched Chain Amino Acids are a commonly used supplement, often taken as a pre or peri-workout (peri means during).

 You can buy whey protein, casein protein, or a blend of the two (sometimes referred to as milk protein).

-The reason why whey protein is the most popular form of protein supplement is because it is absorbed much quicker than any other protein, allowing it to begin the process of muscle protein synthesis almost immediately.
+The reason why whey protein is the most popular form of protein supplement is that it is absorbed much quicker than any other protein, allowing it to begin the process of muscle protein synthesis almost immediately.

 Whey protein contains around 3g of Leucine per 25g serving.
 Meaning that it provides all the benefits that BCAAs do.
 It also provides many benefits that are caused by consuming a higher protein diet.
 A raised metabolism, increased fat oxidation, increased muscle size, and a reduction in muscle loss during diets.